 People that get a lot of their research from their existing users and want to conduct more research directly on their website or app.

 If you’re going to be scheduling your research sessions yourself, you’ll most likely want a calendar tool to keep yourself organized.
 These tools offer an alternative to emailing back and forth with your participants trying to pick a time that works for everyone.

 Calendly integrates with your Google, iCloud, Outlook, or Office 365 calendar to help you schedule meetings without the back and forth emails.
 You just set your available times within Calendly, send the link to your Calendly calendar, and the person you want to schedule a meeting with can choose a time that is right for them.
 A calendar event will be created automatically and you can edit it within your calendar itself.
-I use Calendly all the time to schedule work meetings, calls, and one time I even used it to schedule drinks with a friend.
+In our State of User Research Report, we found that 26% of respondents used Calendly to schedule research participants from their own customer base and 14% use it to schedule participants from outside their user base.

 Free: Calendar integrations, unlimited events, 1 event type, personalized Calendly page for scheduling

 $10 a month (monthly)/ $8 a month (annually): Calendar integrations, unlimited events, unlimited event types, personalized Calendly page for scheduling, remove Calendly branding, group events, automatically add links to events, Zoom/GoToMeeting/Salesforce integrations